 Overhead expenses are less, because you can start up from home.

-Marketing costs are less - your catalog with new products or services can be changed on-line at little or no cost.
+- Marketing costs are less - your catalogue with new products or services can be changed on-line at little or no cost.

 - Trading hours can be unrestricted to the extent that customers can place orders at any time of any day.